 Assessment at this school was typical of the wider practice in South Africa.
-It was examdriven, with "control tests" occurring at the end of a section or school term, and was used for reporting purposes (Niewoudt, 1998; Taylor and Vinjevold, 1999).
+It was examdriven, with "control tests" occuring at the end of a section or school term, and was used for reporting purposes (Niewoudt, 1998; Taylor and Vinjevold, 1999).
 The curriculum is divided into sections so that at the end of each quarter examinations were administered for each grade separately culminating in final, end-of-year examinations that assessed all the material learned throughout the school year.

-Promotion of students from grade to grade is not automatic; a considerable number of students in each grade at Stonehill are failed each year.
-These students, nicknamed "repeats", are required to repeat the entire year of schooling.
+Promotion of students from grade to grade is not automatic, but based on a final examination, together with a cumulative mark, obtained primarily from tests and examinations held during the school year.
+A considerable number of students in each grade at Stonehill are failed each year.
+These students, nicknamed "repeats", are required to repeat the entire year of schooling and formally are pupils of the same grade learning with younger students although in effect they are quite isolated in the class.
 The pass rate for mathematics in the final year (grade 12) at this school is very low.